mochoy/personal-site/src/assets/blog/remote_microsoft_internship/remote_microsoft_internship.md

 These are for the rest of the networking/informational events that I don't entirely remember the name of.

+One day, there was this "Meet Devices (?)" event where a few interns would be grouped together with a few FTEs and we had the opportunity to ask them questions about MSTF and the Seattle area.
+After about fifteen minutes, we'd rotate groups.

 - random group
 - Intern panels, many organized opportunies to explore mstf and the area esp since most of us arent from seattle, I think they were mainly from our org